gselini/gselini.github.io/employment.md

     + *Software Consultant (Scala/FP, Big Data processing, SQL)*
         - Jul 2019 – Present: Data lake (Allianz). \
         Platform: Scala/FP, libraries (ZIO, circe, doobie, FastParse, etc.), Kafka, Spark, [Delta Lake](https://delta.io/), PostgreSQL, Oracle Exadata \
-        Participation in the startup phase and contribution to all major backend parts: ingestion, materialization, query \
+        Participation in the startup phase, and contribution to all major backend parts (ingestion, materialization, query), notably:
-        My results of note:
             * design and implementation of the logic for current and SCD materializations using Delta Lake

             * implementation of a system of reporting based on Spark SQL